danielelozzi/SPEED/README.md

 ---

 ## The Modular Workflow (GUI)
-SPEED v3.6 operates on a two-step workflow designed to save time and computational resources.
+SPEED v3.7 operates on a two-step workflow designed to save time and computational resources.

 ### Step 1: Run Core Analysis
 This is the main data processing stage.
 You run this step only once per participant for a given set of events.
 The software will:

 - Load all necessary files from the specified input folders (RAW, Un-enriched, Enriched).
+- **If you don't have Enriched data**, use the **"Define AOI..."** feature to create it dynamically.
+This is the new, recommended workflow for analyzing specific parts of a video.
 - Dynamically load events from `events.csv` into the GUI, allowing you to select which events to analyze.
 - Segment the data based on your selection.
 - Calculate all relevant statistics for each selected segment.
 - Optionally run YOLO object detection on the video frames, saving the results to a cache to speed up future runs.
 - Save the processed data (e.g., filtered dataframes for each event) and summary statistics into the output folder.

 This step creates a `processed_data` directory containing intermediate files.
 Once this is complete, you do not need to run it again unless you want to analyze a different combination of events.